SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ##  Login

 The Login command defined in [@!RFC5730] is used to configure a session and is part of the stateful nature of the EPP protocol.
-A REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
-The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request, this includes the request attributes that are part of the Login command defined in [@!RFC5730, section 2.9.1.1].
+The REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
+The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request.
+This includes the request attributes that are part of the Login command defined in [@!RFC5730, section 2.9.1.1].

   <!--TODO ISSUE #16: do we support changing password using /password  -->
 The request attributes from the [@!RFC5730] Login command are are moved to the HTTP layer.

 - `clID`: Replaced by HTTP authentication
 - `pw:`: Replaced by HTTP authentication
-- `newPW`: Replaced by HTTP authentication
+- `newPW`: Replaced by out of band process
 - `version`: Replaced by the `{version}` path segment in the request URL.
 - `lang`: Replaced by the `Accept-Language` HTTP header.
 - `svcs`: Replaced by the `REPP-svcs` HTTP header.